pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/webex_team_alert_message.md

 Webex Team Cards are much more nice than markdown message.
 They act exactly like Web Pages and actually behave the same.

 They offer the capability to create web formulars with complexe behaviors.
-With colorisation,images, Select boxes, check boxes and other nice components dedicated to interactivity with users.
+With colorisation, images, select boxes, check boxes and other nice components dedicated to interactivity with users.

 ![](assets/img/14.png)

-Interactive Webex Team cards are very powerful, but they require "complex" bot logic needed to handle actions and selections user does.
+Interactive Webex Team cards are very powerful, but they require "complex" bot logic needed to handle actions and selections user does in the formular.

 Once again, our simulator is a perfect place to put this "complex" bot logic.
 And to keep the lab simple I decided to not handle this part.